GovernorFancyPants/desolaterunner/_drafts/the-anatomy-of-a-dnf.md

 Not recovered from ankle sprain.

-Sometimes you just want it so much you can't help yourself even though you know the outcome even before the race starts, and sometimes that's ok, cause the goal doesn't always have to be to finish the race.
-Sometimes the goal is just to get out there and see how long your body can hold up for and turn around when it says enough is enough.
+Sometimes you just want it so much you can't help yourself even though you know the outcome even before the race starts, and sometimes that's ok.
+The goal doesn't always have to be to finish the race.
+Sometimes the goal is just to get out there and see how long your body can hold up, and turn around when it says enough is enough.
+This was now my fourth DNF but this was also the least surprising one.
+And maybe it was here something shifted in me, where I realized it's not always a bad thing to quit.

 ![](/uploads/2019/11/13/IMG_0443.JPG)